 Beaver Dam Creek

-Core Battlefield Land Saved: In the Fall of 2012 Richmond Battlefields Association purchased one of the few remaining tracts of core battlefield land at Beaver Dam Creek, the first major engagement of the Seven Days' Battles.
+Core Battlefield Land Saved: In the Fall of 2012, the Richmond Battlefields Association purchased one of the few remaining tracts of core battlefield land at Beaver Dam Creek, site of the the first major engagement of the Seven Days' Battles.
 It was here that Confederate Maj.
-Gen. A. P. Hill threw his "Light Division" into a series of futile assaults against Brig.
-Gen. Fitz John Porter's V Corps prepared position behind Beaver Dam Creek.
-This newly acquired land is adjacent to the Beaver Dam Creek Unit of the Richmond National Battlefield Park.
+Gen. A. P. Hill threw his "Light Division" into a series of costly, futile assaults against the fortified positions of Brig.
+Gen. Fitz John Porter's Union V Corps.

 June 26, 1862

-The Union V Corps was isolated on the north bank of the Chickahominy River near Mechanicsville.
-Leaving only two divisions at Seven Pines, Gen. Robert E. Lee massed 65,000 trops to attack the exposed right flank of the Union army.
+The Union V Corps occupied an isolated position on the north bank of the Chickahominy River near Mechanicsville.
+In a daring gamble, Gen. Robert E. Lee left only two divisions at Seven Pines and massed 65,000 troops to strike the Union army's exposed right flank.

-At dusk, Lee pushed his last fresh divisions against the Union left, unleashing 32,000 men in a powerful assault.
-On the site preserved by RBA, units from the brigades of Pender, then Fields, and finally Ripley withstood punishing artillery and musketry fire from the fortified Federal position while awaiting the arrival of Stonewall Jackson's troops from the north.
-The planned turning movement never materialized.
-However, learning of Jackson's presence, Porter directed the V Corps to retire to another defensive line behind Boatswain Creek at Gaines' Mill.
+As dusk approached, Lee pushed his last fresh divisions against the Union left, unleashing 32,000 men in a powerful assault.
+On the ground now preserved by RBA, units from the brigades of Pender, then Fields, and finally Ripley withstood punishing artillery and musketry fire from the fortified Federal lines while awaiting Stonewall Jackson's arrivl from the north.

 Beaver Dam Creek Battlefield.
 View from Cold Harbor Road (facing north).
 The land preserved by RBA is on the left.